RedisLabs/redislabs-docs/content/rv/_index.md

 ---
-Title: Redis Enterprise VPC (RV)
+Title: Redis Cloud Pro
 description:
 weight: 30
 alwaysopen: false
 categories: ["RV"]
 ---

-Redis Enterprise VPC (RV) delivers a cost-effective, fully managed Database-as-a-Service (DBaaS) offering hosted on your Cloud account.
+Redis Cloud Pro delivers a cost-effective, fully managed Database-as-a-Service (DBaaS) offering hosted on your Cloud account.

-RV is based on the proven Redis Enterprise technology, serving thousands of customers of our [Redis Enterprise
+Redis Cloud Pro is based on the proven Redis Enterprise technology, serving thousands of customers of our [Redis Enterprise
 Cloud]({{< relref "/rc/_index.md" >}}) and [Redis Enterprise Software]({{< relref "/rs/_index.md" >}}) products.
-With RV, you can deploy quickly on Amazon Web Services (AWS) and create Redis databases that are fully compatible with the open-source Redis databases contained solely in your Amazon Virtual Private Cloud (VPC).
+With Redis Cloud Pro, you can deploy quickly on Amazon Web Services (AWS) and create Redis databases that are fully compatible with the open-source Redis databases contained on Redis Labs' cloud infrastrucure.

 ## Features